Fort William Henry French And Indian War

 The Siege of 1757: A Clash of Empires

 The relative peace surrounding Fort William Henry was shattered in the summer of 1757.
-The French, under the command of the Marquis de Montcalm, a skilled and experienced military leader, launched a major offensive aimed at capturing the fort.
+That said, the French, under the command of the Marquis de Montcalm, a skilled and experienced military leader, launched a major offensive aimed at capturing the fort.
 Montcalm amassed a force of approximately 8,000 men, comprised of French regulars, Canadian militia, and a large contingent of Native American allies from various tribes, including the Huron, Algonquin, and Iroquois.

 The British garrison at Fort William Henry, commanded by Lieutenant Colonel George Monro, consisted of approximately 2,300 soldiers.
 Monro sent urgent requests for reinforcements to General Daniel Webb, the British commander at Fort Edward, about fifteen miles to the south.
-However, Webb, fearing a larger French attack on Fort Edward itself, only sent a small detachment of about 200 men.
+Still, Webb, fearing a larger French attack on Fort Edward itself, only sent a small detachment of about 200 men.

 The Capitulation: A Promise of Safe Passage